UNC-Libraries-data/Excel/Excel_Workshop_Instructions.md

 In most cases, there will be **many** rows in your dataset represented by one cell in your PivotTable, so we need to summarize or aggregate the data.
 In the example above, there are many public or private universities in each state.

 ### Aggregation of Values
-* Click on the field in the Values area and choose "Value Field Settings" to change the default aggregation
+* Click on the field in the Values area and choose "Value Field Settings" in the window that appears to change the default aggregation.
 ![Example of changing default aggregation in Excel](https://github.com/UNC-Libraries-data/Excel/blob/master/media/image10.png?raw=true)
 * "Summarize Values By" determines the mathematical function used to summarize the cells
 	* Frequencies are available via the Count function.
 Note: this **will not count missing values.**